CNC Machining Services

 CNC Machining FAQs

 We offer product developers parts machined from engineering-grade materials that are suitable for functional testing or end-use applications.
-Get the support you need on CNC machining by reading the FAQ here.
+Get the support you need on CNC machining and engineering information by reading the FAQ here.

-We do the following services: milling, turning, drilling, threading, tapping, EDM and wire EDM, custom surface finishing, prototype machining, low volume or one-off part machine runs, modification of an existing part, material sourcing assistance, limited material warehousing and parts dispatching.
+CNC machining is also called computer numerical control machining.
+We do the following machining services: milling, turning, drilling, threading, tapping, EDM and wire EDM, custom surface finishing, prototype machining, low volume or one-off part machine runs, modification of an existing part, material sourcing assistance, limited material warehousing and parts dispatching.

-We have a 35,000 square foot CNC machining shop with 60+ skilled employees, 16 high performance CNC machines, maintain 24/7 operations, and can deliver over 300 machining projects and 20,000+ machined parts per month.
+WayKen has a 35,000 square foot CNC machining shop.
+With 60+ skilled employees and 16 high-performance CNC machines, maintain 24/7 operations and can deliver over 300 machining projects and 20,000+ machined parts per month in our CNC machining centers.

 We accept CAD data in any format, 2D and 3D, including STP, IGES, X_T, DWG, PDF, STL;